ailisc97/Milestone_Project_1/README.md

 ### Design
 #### Colour Scheme
-The main colour used is Ocean Green![#73BA9B].
+The main colour used is Ocean Green (#73BA9B).
 This is used as the background color.
-The secondary colours are Russian Violet![#42033D] as an accent colour.
-Xiketic![#020122] the colour of the words.
-A shade of dark grey ![#343A40} on the Navigation Bar.
+The secondary colours are Russian Violet (#42033D) as an accent colour.
+Xiketic (#020122) the colour of the words.
+A shade of dark grey (#343A40) on the Navigation Bar.
 I choose these colours from a website called Coolors.
 The website helped choose the colours that would go together so I had a great palette to work from.

 ####  Typography
 The font on the website is **Roboto**.
 This font was off Google Fonts.
-The font colours for the headings and paragraphs are Xiketic ![020122].
-The font colour in the Navigation Bar is White ![F8F9FA].
+The font colours for the headings and paragraphs are Xiketic (#020122).
+The font colour in the Navigation Bar is White (#F8F9FA).
-The font colour in the Footer is a mixture of Xiketic ![020122] and the headings are a Russian Violet ![#42033D].
+The font colour in the Footer is a mixture of Xiketic (#020122)and the headings are a Russian Violet (#42033D).

 #### Imagery
 The Home page has three images, the first is an image of the sport centre building at a distance.
 The second image is the swimming pool.
 The third image is of the outdoor basketball court.